MBcode/ec/test/ingestTesting.md

     drwxr-xr-x 1 root root 4096 Jul  6 13:22 sample_data
     -rw-r--r-- 1 root root  956 Jul 14 03:15 summoned.txt

+# 3) best way to get a test set sample
-# A few ways to sample datasets,
+## A few ways to sample datasets,
 to be put in a gold_standard in github to campare with
 ```mermaid
 flowchart TD